 Although the United States Constitution guarantees civil rights, some individuals and institutions refuse to honor them.
-When your civil rights are violated, you need seasoned legal representation to protect yourself, hold your violators accountable, and fight for the compensation you deserve.
+When your civil rights are violated, you need seasoned legal representation from a civil rights attorney to protect yourself, hold your violators accountable, and fight for the compensation you deserve.

 Our Erie civil rights lawyer at the McNair Law Offices, PLLC, has the experience and knowledge you need to help you fight for justice in matters that pertain to your fundamental rights as an American.

-We will do everything in our power to ensure that you receive justice when you have experienced the violation of a civil right.
-Get in touch with our firm today for a free consultation.
+We will do everything in our power to ensure that you receive justice when you have experienced a violation of a civil right.
+Get in touch with our firm today for a free consultation with our Erie lawyers.

 What Constitutes a Civil Rights Violation?